quinlan-lab/ccr/README.md

 Overview
 ========
 This repository is linked to our [manuscript](https://www.nature.com/articles/s41588-018-0294-6) describing constrained coding regions in the human genome.
 If you would like to view CCRs throughout the genome or download the model in its most current form, go to the [CCR Browser](https://www.rebrand.ly/ccrregions).
-The version used in the paper, which is the version currently available for download utilizes the hg19/GRCh37 reference genome.
+The version used in the paper, which is the version currently available for download, utilizes the hg19/GRCh37 reference genome.

-The constrained coding regions model (CCR) uses the Genome Aggregation Database (gnomAD, version 2.0.1) to reveal regions of protein coding genes that are likely to be under potentially purifiying selection.
-We used protein-altering variation from across 123,136 ostensibly healthy individuals' exomes to reveal coding regions that completely devoid of any protein-coding variation .
+The constrained coding regions model (CCR) uses the Genome Aggregation Database (gnomAD, version 2.0.1 in the paper) to reveal regions of protein coding genes that are likely to be under potentially purifiying selection.
+We used protein-altering variation from across 123,136 ostensibly healthy individuals' exomes to reveal coding regions that are completely devoid of any protein-coding variation.
 We infer such coding regions to be constrained; the higher the constraint percentile, the more constrained we predict the region to be.

-The most constrained regions (&ge;90th percentile, and especially at or above the &ge;99th percentile) have been shown to be extremely enriched for pathogenic variation in ClinVar, _de novo_ mutations in patients with severe developmental disorders, and critical Pfam domains exome-wide.
+The most constrained regions (&ge;90th percentile, and especially at or above the &ge;99th percentile) have been shown to be extremely enriched for pathogenic variation in ClinVar, _de novo_ dominant mutations in patients with severe developmental disorders, and critical Pfam domains exome-wide.
 Even more exciting, 72% of genes harboring a CCR in the 99th percentile or higher have no known pathogenic variants.
-There is great opportunity for discovery of function in these understudied genes as well as their role in disease phenotypes or potentially even in embryonic lethality when altered.
+There is great opportunity for discovery of function in these understudied genes as well as their role in disease phenotypes or potentially in embryonic lethality when altered.

 Citation
 ========